pedropaulofb/laderr/README.md

 ## Introduction

-In an increasingly complex and interconnected world, **resilience** has become a fundamental concept in risk management.
+In an increasingly complex and interconnected world, resilience has become a fundamental concept in risk management.
 Organizations and systems must withstand, adapt to, and recover from disruptions caused by threats and vulnerabilities.
-Addressing these challenges requires precise **modeling and representation** of resilience-related concepts, which is essential for effective decision-making and risk assessment.
+Addressing these challenges requires precise modeling and representation of resilience-related concepts, which is essential for effective decision-making and risk assessment.

 To meet this need, researchers have developed [**ResiliOnt**](https://doi.org/10.1007/978-3-031-75872-0_21) (available [here](https://www.researchgate.net/publication/383658567_Ontological_Foundations_of_Resilience)), an OntoUML ontology that provides a rich semantic foundation for resilience modeling.
 However, using ontologies for practical applications in risk assessment and resilience analysis often requires a structured **domain-specific language (DSL)** that enables clear and precise descriptions of risk scenarios.

-While **ontologies** provide rigorous conceptual models, they often lack formal computational syntax that can be directly used in software tools.
+While ontologies provide rigorous conceptual models, they often lack formal computational syntax that can be directly used in software tools.
 Similarly, traditional modeling languages, such as UML, are not expressive enough to represent all necessary logical constraints in resilience analysis.
 A well-defined DSL can bridge this gap by offering:

 - **A structured representation of risk and resilience scenarios** with explicit rules.
 - **A computationally interpretable format** for automated reasoning and decision support.
 - **A user-friendly syntax** that facilitates adoption by domain experts.

 These requirements motivate the development of **LaDeRR (Language for Describing Risk and Resilience)**, a DSL that integrates formal resilience modeling with computational representations.
-Currently, **LaDeRR is primarily focused on representing resilience scenarios**, but there is an intent to extend its capabilities to cover risk concepts more comprehensively in future versions.
+Currently, LaDeRR is primarily focused on representing resilience scenarios, but there is an intent to extend its capabilities to cover risk concepts more comprehensively in future versions.

 LaDeRR is a *Domain-Specific Language (DSL)* designed to represent, analyze, and compute resilience and risk-related scenarios.
 It is built on top of ResiliOnt and offers a structured approach to defining resilience constructs, their relationships, and logical constraints.

 The language consists of two main components:

-1. **Abstract Syntax (UML + FOL):** Defines the conceptual model using UML class diagrams, complemented by **First-Order Logic (FOL)** rules to express derivations and constraints.
+1. **Abstract Syntax (UML + FOL):** Defines the conceptual model using UML class diagrams, complemented by First-Order Logic (FOL) rules to express derivations and constraints.
 2. **Textual Concrete Syntax (TOML):** Provides a machine-readable format for defining resilience models in practice.

 A third component is planned for a future release:

 3. **Visual Concrete Syntax (Planned):** A future graphical representation intended to support intuitive modeling.
 This component will complement the textual syntax by offering a user-friendly graphical notation to manipulate LaDeRR constructs.

-The following diagram illustrates the **relationship between ResiliOnt and LaDeRR**, highlighting the mapping process and different syntactic representations:
+The following diagram illustrates the relationship between ResiliOnt and LaDeRR, highlighting the mapping process and different syntactic representations:

 <p align="center"><img src="https://raw.githubusercontent.com/pedropaulofb/laderr/main/documentation/images/laderr-visual-schema.png" width="750"></p>

 To support computational reasoning over LaDeRR models, the **LaDeRR Engine** has been developed.
 It is a Python-based tool that enables the representation, analysis, and validation of resilience scenarios.
 The engine is available at the [LaDeRR Engine Repository](https://w3id.org/laderr/engine/git).

-LaDeRR was designed to **combine semantic precision with computational usability**, ensuring that resilience-related constructs can be represented, validated, and analyzed consistently.
+LaDeRR was designed to combine semantic precision with computational usability, ensuring that resilience-related constructs can be represented, validated, and analyzed consistently.
 The justification for this approach includes:

 - **Semantic Foundation:** The language builds upon ResiliOnt to ensure conceptual clarity and ontological soundness.
-- **Computational Reasoning:** The **abstract syntax** includes **formal logical constraints (FOL)** to define the conditions under which resilience and risk-related relations hold.
+- **Computational Reasoning:** The **abstract syntax** includes formal logical constraints (FOL) to define the conditions under which resilience and risk-related relations hold.
 - **Practical Application:** The **textual syntax (TOML)** makes it easy to integrate LaDeRR with software tools, enabling automated reasoning and model validation.
-- **Expressive Power:** The use of **derivations, constraints, and rules** enhances the modeling capabilities beyond what UML alone can offer.
+- **Expressive Power:** The use of derivations, constraints, and rules enhances the modeling capabilities beyond what UML alone can offer.

-By combining **ontological foundations with formal rules and computational syntax**, LaDeRR provides a **powerful and extensible framework** for describing risk and resilience in various domains, including **cybersecurity, business continuity, and critical infrastructure protection**.
+By combining ontological foundations with formal rules and computational syntax, LaDeRR provides a powerful and extensible framework for describing risk and resilience in various domains.

-Although **LaDeRR currently focuses on resilience scenarios**, future developments will incorporate **broader risk analysis concepts** to create a **more comprehensive risk and resilience modeling language**.
+Although LaDeRR currently focuses on resilience scenarios, future developments will incorporate broader risk analysis concepts to create a more comprehensive risk and resilience modeling language.

 ## Writing a LaDeRR Specification